Execut3/CTF/README.md

 # 1- Challenges

 In this folder, You can access to challenges I developed.
-All chanlleges are free to use & Almost all them has proper writeups or solution scripts.
+All chanlleges are free to use & Almost all of them have proper writeup or solution scripts.

 These Challenges are categorized in: